CfSOtago/GREENGrid/dataProcessing/README.md

 ## Time Use Diaries

-Two time-use diaries were conucted, one for each of the two samples (Unison & PowerCo).
+Two time-use diaries were conducted, one for each of the two samples (Unison & PowerCo).
 The code in the [tud](tud) folder:

  * Loads and checks each diary
- * Removes any idnrtifying (potentially disclosive) variables
+ * Removes any identifying (potentially disclosive) variables
- * Save out 1 file per sample to /hum-csafe/ResearchProjects/GREENGrid/Clean_data/safe/TUD/
+ * Saves out 1 file per sample to /hum-csafe/ResearchProjects/GREENGrid/Clean_data/safe/TUD/

 Each file has multiple rows per household representing different people's diaries and mulitple columns of recorded activities and locations.
 No further derived variables have been created (yet).

-See html/pdf for latest run but check creation date to ensure moast recent.
+See html/pdf for latest run but check creation date to ensure most recent.

 The .R code to do most of this can be found in the .Rmd file in [tud](tud) which runs the processing and produces a report on the data processing.